 - In default

 High grade investments are considered the safest debt available.
-On the other hand, investments that are listed as in default are the riskiest debt instruments, as they have already demonstrated that they are unable to repay their obligations.
-Hence, investments in default will need to offer a much higher interest rate if they intend to invest money in them.
+On the other hand, investments that are listed as in default are the riskiest debt instruments because they have already demonstrated that they are unable to repay their obligations.
+Hence, investments in default will need to offer a much higher interest rate if they intend for anyone to invest money in them.

 1. They Help Good Institutions Get Better Rates

-Institutions with higher grade credit ratings are able to borrow money at more favorable interest rates.
+Institutions with better credit quality are able to borrow money at more favorable interest rates.
 Accordingly, this rewards organizations that are responsible about managing their money and paying off their debt.
 In turn, they will be able to expand their business at a faster rate, which helps stimulate the economy’s expansion as well.

 3. They Provide a Fair Risk-Return Ratio

 Not all investors are opposed to buying risky debt securities.
 However, they want to know that they are going to be rewarded if they take on a high level of risk.
-For this reason, credit rating agencies will inform them of the risk levels for every debt instrument and help ensure that they are properly compensated for the level of risk they take on.
+Because credit ratings and interest rates are closely tied, it makes it easy for investors to choose bonds that fit their investing goals and risk tolerance.

 4. They Give Institutions an Incentive to Improve